Posted by Jim Earman ● Thu, Feb 08, 2024 @ 08:00 AM

 The following is a brief description of how to use a fiber laser marker and is only intended to “jump start” a new user.
 It makes the assumption that the marker has a steered beam (galvo-driven) optical system.

-Before you begin to mark something, first you have to answer the following three questions:
+Before you begin to mark something, you first have to answer the following three questions:

 - What you are going to mark?